1. Sort the Data by Color in Microsoft Excel

 25. Protect Excel Files with Password

 An Excel spreadsheet might contain some important information that you don’t want others to view.
-To prevent it from being peeked or even tampered, you can set ato your Excel files.
+To prevent it from being peeked or even tampered, you can set a password to your Excel files.

 Go to File tab and click Protect Workbook in Info panel.